 My bleach is leaving lined white residue when left on surfaces.
 What can I do to solve it?

-It sounds like you may be pouring undiluted bleach directly onto a surface, which we actually recommend against.
-Bleach should always be diluted with water first before use—it should never be applied full strength to anything!
-The residue you see is salt.
-That’s because the sodium hypochlorite active in Concentrated Clorox® Regular-Bleach naturally breaks down in salt and water, a big part of what makes the product so environmentally friendly.
-Following label instructions is important to make sure the product is used safely and performs as promised.
+Back to your question.
+The white bleach residue you see is salt.
+That’s because the sodium hypochlorite active in Concentrated Clorox® Regular Bleach2 naturally breaks down in to salt and water, a big part of what makes the product so environmentally friendly.
+Following label instructions about diluting bleach is important to make sure the product is used safely and performs as promised.